 Soak in the sun at Flamingo Beach

-We know you’re probably asking ‘Is a beach worth the drive all the way to Ras Al Khaimah?’ especially given that there are so many beautiful beaches in Dubai.
+We know you’re probably asking ‘Is a beach worth the long drive to Ras Al Khaimah?’ especially given that there are so many beautiful beaches in Dubai.
 Well, since RAK is known for its abundance of nature and wildlife, you may be lucky to spot this colourful resident at the mangroves in Mina Al Arab which is just a stone’s throw away from this namesake beach.
 Keep your eyes open and if you may even spot a camel or two taking a dip in the waters.
 Head here at sunset to catch a vibrant sky or for a fun day at the beach with little ones.
 The warm waters are perfect for playtime or if the kids want to learn to swim.

 Flamingo Beach, near clock roundabout on the way to Ras Al Khaimah City and Al Hamra